jazzband/wagtailmenus/README.md

     </li>
 ```

-You could even modify sub-menu items based on field values for specific instance of a custom Page, rather than for every single one, like in the following example:
+You can also modify sub-menu items based on field values for specific instances, rather than doing the same for every page of the same type.
+Here's another example:

 ```python